Linear stable ranges for integral homotopy groups of configuration spaces

-\end{thmalpha} Stability for (linear duals of) homotopy groups of configuration spaces over $\bb Z$ had been obtained in \cite[Theorem 1.3]{kupers_representation_2018} applying the Postnikov tower to the co$\FI$-space of configurations on $M$.
-However, explicit bounds were given only over $\bb Q$ using Quillen's approach to rational homotopy theory and the Eilenberg-Moore spectral sequence. \\ Moreover, this derived approach gives improved stability bounds for the integral cohomology of configuration spaces, which are very similar to those recently obtained by Bahran \cite[Theorem G]{bahran_regularity_2024}. \begin{thmalpha} Let $M$ be a $u$-connected ($u\geq 0$) manifold of dimension $d \geq 3$.
-Then its integral cohomology groups are presented in finite degree with the following bounds. \begin{enumerate} \item{$t_0 H^p \conf M \leq $} \item{$t_1 H^p \conf M \leq $} \end{enumerate} \end{thmalpha} The main motivation for adopting a derived approach to representation stability is that it is sometimes easier to get stability results for an $\FI$-complex than for its homology.
+\end{rmq} Stability for (linear duals of) homotopy groups of configuration spaces over $\bb Z$ had been obtained in \cite[Theorem 1.3]{kupers_representation_2018} applying the Postnikov tower to the co$\FI$-space of configurations on $M$.
+However, explicit bounds were given only over $\bb Q$ using Quillen's approach to rational homotopy theory and the Eilenberg-Moore spectral sequence. \\ Moreover, this derived approach gives improved stability bounds for the integral cohomology of configuration spaces, which are very similar to those recently obtained by Bahran \cite[Theorem G]{bahran_regularity_2024}. \begin{thmalpha} Let $M$ be a $u$-connected ($u\geq 0$) topological manifold of dimension $d \geq 3$.
+Then its integral cohomology groups are presented in finite degree with the following bounds. \begin{enumerate} \item{$t_0 H^p \conf M \leq $} \item{$t_1 H^p \conf M \leq $} \end{enumerate} \end{thmalpha}

+The main motivation for adopting a derived approach to representation stability is that it is sometimes easier to get stability results for an $\FI$-complex than for its homology groups.
 If we know bounds for the values of $\mathbf t_k$ (the degrees of the $\FI$-hyperhomology, see \Cref{def:tk}) for a non-negatively graded $\FI$-complex $C$, the following theorem of Gan and Li allows to descend to the level of homology groups: \begin{thm}\cite[Theorem 5]{gan_linear_2019} Let $W$ be a non-negatively graded $\FI$-chain complex.
 Then

 \end{thm} Using this point of view, we will focus on an approach to improve representation stability ranges for configuration spaces developed by Miller and Wilson in \cite{miller_fihyperhomology_2019}.
 Their approach is the following: Using the \emph{puncture resolution} of configuration spaces of manifolds introduced by Randal-Williams in \cite{randal-williams_homological_2013}, they provide a bound for the $\FI$-hyperhomology of the cochain complex $C^*(\conf M, \bb Z)$ and then apply a variant of Gan and Li's theorem to get linear bounds for the $\FI$-homology of $H^*(\conf M)$. \\